 Sherren, K., Parkins, John R., Owen, T., and Terashima, M. (2019), Does noticing energy infrastructure influence public support for energy development?
 Evidence from a national survey in Canada, Energy Research & Social Science, 51: 176-186.

-Ellen Chappell is an MES candidate working on wind energy transitions in the Tantramar area of New Brunswick and Nova Scotia, funded by a SRES Legacy Scholarship, a SSHRC Graduate Scholarship and SSHRC project funds.
+Ellen Chappell (MES 2019) worked on wind energy transitions in the Tantramar area of New Brunswick and Nova Scotia, funded by a SRES Legacy Scholarship, a SSHRC Graduate Scholarship and SSHRC project funds (Parkins PI).

 Taylor Owen was funded by the Dalhousie SRES Godsoe Scholarship and SSHRC (Parkins PI) to analyze our 2014 national survey data to explore the relationship between exposure to energy infrastructure and support (or not) of such techologies.